WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

   }
 ```

 Other Verifiable Credential wallets besides Blockcerts would not need to check `signature` for blockchain anchoring to verify the integrity of the certificate.
-Not checking `signature` would mean that they cannot guarentee proof of existance during a time in which a key was valid (in the case of key revocation by the issuer).
+Not checking `signature` would mean that they cannot guarantee proof of existence during a time in which a key was valid (in the case of key revocation by the issuer).

-This may provide better interoptability amongst VC wallets in the beginning.
+This may provide better interoperability amongst VC wallets in the beginning.

 **Blockchain proof option 2** Both Anchor and Sign inside `proof`

-It may be possible to create a new (or reuse exsiting `signature` extension) `proof` that supports the structure/purpose defined in `signature` previously as an extension to `ld-proofs`.
-This would allow us to add multiple proofs (such as RSA signing key AND blockchain anchoring proof) to a Blockcerts VC. `proof` can be an array that allows multiple proofs, but the main reason to have a traditional signing proof and a blockchain proof is so that VC verifiers do not have to support blockchain based verification in order for a Blockcerts VC to verify.
+It may be possible to create a new (or reuse existing `signature` extension) `proof` that supports the structure/purpose defined in `signature` previously as an extension to `ld-proofs`.
+This would allow us to add multiple proofs (such as RSA signing key AND blockchain anchoring proof) to a Blockcerts VC. `proof` can be an array that allows multiple proofs, but the main reason to have a traditional signing proof and a blockchain proof is so that VC verifiers do not have to support blockchain-based verification in order for a Blockcerts VC to verify.
 If a recipient has a Blockcerts VC-based credential, they may take the credential to any VC standard wallet, but suggested to use an Open Source Blockcerts verifier to take advantage of the Proof of Verifiable Existance scheme that a traditional VC can not guarentee unless they can understand and check the blockchain proof.

-Alternatively, we write both `signature` proof and and more common proof (such as `RsaSignature2018`) in the `proof` section of a certificate.
+Alternatively, we write both `signature` proof and more common proof (such as `RsaSignature2018`) in the `proof` section of a certificate.
 This would assume that Verifiable Credential wallets will attempt to check multiple proofs and safely ignore proofs that they do not understand.

 ```json
 ...